PramodValavala-MSFT/architecture-center/docs/cloud-adoption/governance/design-guides/large-enterprise/protected-data.md

 The new best practices fall into two categories: Corporate IT (Hub) and Cloud Adoption (Spoke).

-**Establishing a corporate IT hub/spoke subscription to centralize the security baseline**: In this best practice, the existing governance capacity is wrapped by a [Hub Spoke Topology with Shared Services](../../../../reference-architectures/hybrid-networking/shared-services.md), with a few key additions from the Cloud Governance team.
+**Establishing a corporate IT hub/spoke subscription to centralize the security baseline**: In this best practice, the existing governance capacity is wrapped by a [Hub Spoke Topology with Shared Services][shared-services], with a few key additions from the Cloud Governance team.

 1. Azure DevOps repository.
 Create a repository in Azure DevOps to store and version all relevant Azure Resource Manager templates and scripted configurations
 2. Hub-Spoke template.
-    1. The guidance in the [Hub-Spoke with Shared Services Reference Architecture](../../../../reference-architectures/hybrid-networking/shared-services.md) can be used to generate Azure Resource Manager Templates for the assets required in a corporate IT hub.
+    1. The guidance in the [Hub-Spoke with Shared Services Reference Architecture][shared-services] can be used to generate Azure Resource Manager Templates for the assets required in a corporate IT hub.
     2. Using those templates, this structure can be made repeatable, as part of a central governance strategy.
     3. In addition to the current reference architecture, it is advised that a Network Security Group (NSG) template should be created capturing any port blocking or whitelisting requirements for the VNet to host the firewall.
 This NSG will differ from prior NSGs, because it will be the first NSG to allow public traffic into a VNet.
 3. Create Azure Policies.
 Create an Azure Policy named "Hub NSG enforcement" to enforce the configuration of the NSG assigned to any VNet created in this subscription.
 Apply the built-in Policies for guest configuration as follows: